 We also recommend trying brands that have gotten really creative and healthy with noodle alternatives.
 They use grains to create noodles that taste amazing and do the job perfectly.

 As you can see, there are many healthy noodle alternatives out there.

 Fresh vegetables, seaweed and fiber-rich noodle replacements are some of the most popular options.
 These not only contain far fewer carbs but also much higher levels of vitamins, minerals and other beneficial compounds than traditional wheat pasta.

-Simply toss these newfangled noodles with your favorite pasta sauce and enjoy.
 Don’t forget to let us know in the comments section if you tried any of these healthy noodle alternatives!